Using Docker for intercepts

 Mandatory, because the volume mounts cannot be removed until the container is removed.-v <telemount volume>:<docker mount dir>

-Volume mount specifications propagated from the intercepted container
+Volume mount specifications propagated from the intercepted container--network container:<name of containerized daemon>

 When used with a daemon that isn't container based: